thewmh/wizardunicorn.ninja/frontend-masters/webpack-4-fundamentals.md

 ## Introduction

 Why are we using Webpack and what problems does it solve?
-At its core, it's a very simple tool in terms of its capabilities standalone.
+At its core, it's a very simple tool in terms of its standalone capabilities.

 ### Problems with Script Loading

 But why?
 It is important to understand how we've used JavaScript on the web.
 There are really only 2 ways that you can use JavaScript in the browser.
-JavaScript is really just a script, top-down execution.
-The first way to load JavaScript in the browser is via a script tag.
+JavaScript is really just a script with top-down execution.
+The first way to load JavaScript in the browser is via a `<script>` tag.
 The second way is to actually write JavaScript in your HTML.

 But what are the problems with these things?